What Building Work is Exempt? - No Building Consent Required

 - Hazardous Substances and New Organisms Act 1996

-Can records be saved?
+Can records be saved, if work is exempt?

 Keep records will assist if selling your home in the future.
 Purchasers and agents are likely to have questions about building work done.